besteon/Ironmon-Tracker/README.md

 - **Move effectiveness**: Moves that are super effective or not very effective against the opposing Pokémon will display one or two chevrons next to the move's power stat.
 Moves that are completely ineffective will display a red `X`.
 - **Attack type icons**: Icons for moves that are physical or special attack types can be displayed next to the move name.
 - **Healing items**: The tracker displays the number of healing items on hand in the bag and what percentage of max HP of the currently displayed Pokémon those items will heal by.
+- **Settings**: You can now modify **nearly all** settings for the tracker within the tracker itself!
+Click on the gear icon near the Pokémon name to open the new Settings menu.
+  - Click on a setting to turn it on or off!
+  - Click on the Roms Folder setting to open a dialog that allows you to pick the folder where your files are stored.
+    - Note: Pick any file in the desired folder.
+The folder itself will be saved as the setting.
+    - Controller configuration will be coming to this menu soon!
+  - The Settings.ini file will update with your changes when you close the settings menu.
+You can still modify this file to set your controller button configurations and any other option.

 ## FAQ